Dairy cow housing – your pre-winter checklist..

 Warm air from your cattle rises, and leaves through outlets, creating negative air pressure that draws in fresh air from outside via inlets.

 As well as offering shelter from precipitation, which will of course drag your cow’s core temperature down, your winter housing should provide adequate protection from the wind and moving air.

-Be wary of wind – a stiff winter wind, never mind a gale can have a huge impact on ambient air temperature.
+Be wary of wind – a stiff winter wind can have a huge impact on ambient air temperature.

 Did you know?
-A breeze of just 2 metres per second can reduce a cow’s critical temperature by as much as 9%.
+A breeze of just two metres per second can reduce a cow’s critical temperature by as much as 9%.